myoung7/game-closet/README.md

 - Replace value "INSERT_GIANT_BOMB_API_KEY_HERE" with your own Giant Bomb API Key.

 ## Current Status of App
-Currently in a pre-alpha stage.
+Currently in a beta stage.

+## Known Issues
+- Auto Layout Constraints breaking in the debug for the Game List Cells.
+Images are laid out correctly, but need to fix the error.

 **API Database created and hosted by Giant Bomb http://www.giantbomb.com/**